GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 ### For RX 5000 \ RX 6000 Series Discrete Graphics
 At present, RX 5000 series Navi 10 core graphics card, RX 6000 series Navi 21 core graphics card and RX 6000 series Navi 23 core graphics card should manually add the `agdpmod=pikera` boot-args to prevent black screen after startup, there is no other solution.

-### Advanced Used
+### Advanced Usage
 1. Refer to [OpenCore Post-Install](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html#intel-usb-mapping) use [USBToolBox](https://github.com/USBToolBox/tool/releases/latest) in Windows environment to generate `USBMap.kext` customized USB mapping, put `/EFI/OC/Kexts/` to replace the file with the same name, open `/EFI/OC/Config.plist`, Turn off Kernel > Add > 7, Turn on 8.<br>
    ![](https://raw.githubusercontent.com/GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/master/Images/Explain/ProperTree_Kernel_USB.png)
    *There is my customized USB mapping in the directory, you can try it with your EFI backup.
 The SMBIOS is iMac19,1.
-If you use other SMBIOS, you need to open `USBMap.kext/Contents/Info.plist` and modify IOKitPersonalities > XHC > model: iMac19,1 to your SMBIOS; if you need to cancel the built-in HS07, open `USBMap.kext/Contents/Info.plist` and modify IOKitPersonalities > XHC > IOProviderMergeProperties > ports > HS07 > UsbConnector: 255 to 0.
+If you use other SMBIOS, you need to open `USBMap.kext/Contents/Info.plist` and modify IOKitPersonalities > XHC > model: iMac19,1 to your SMBIOS.
+If you need to cancel the built-in HS07, open `USBMap.kext/Contents/Info.plist` and modify IOKitPersonalities > XHC > IOProviderMergeProperties > ports > HS07 > UsbConnector: 255 to 0.
 The specific USB mapping is shown below:*<br>

    <details><summary>Click to expand</summary>